 Different names of Columbus Day:

-The anniversary of Christopher Columbus is celebrated by a good anumber of countries in the New World.
-However, each one of them calls this event with different names.
-Here are a few names Columbus Day is recognized with.
+The anniversary of Christopher Columbus is celebrated by a good number of countries in the New World.
+Hever, each one of them calls this event with different names.
+Here are a few names the day is recognized with.
 Have a look:

 This celebration has huge importance and so, it is named in the list of top U.S. federal holidays.
 However, still, it has many contradictory statements against it.